+3(3-0)

 Audit program planning and special reports, auditing topics.
 Prerequisite: ACCT 4311.

 5337.
 International Accounting.

+3(3.0

 An overview of international accounting.
 A review of exchange rates and international economics.
 Examination of accounting practices in various countries, with emphasis on U.S.-based multinational corporations.

 5341.
 Advanced Cost/Managerial Accounting.

+3(3-0)

 Planning and control of cost elements; analysis of costs and profits; and current topics in cost/managerial accounting.
 Prerequisite: ACCT 3314.

 5350.
 Internship in Accounting.

+V:1-3

 An off-campus learning experience allowing the application of accounting skills in an actual work setting.
 This course will count towards the hours required for the CPA exam only if the internship requirements set by the State Board of Public Accountancy are met.
-Prerequisites: approval of a faculty coordinator and the department head.
+Prerequisites: approval of a faculty coordinator, department head, and School of Business Head

 BUSINESS ADMINISTRATION (BUAD)

 5150.
 Foundations of Business Statistics.